Feb 06, 2023

-Using the correct date and time on your Ubuntu system is essential for tasks and processes such as data logging, cron jobs, and the overall management of a Linux-based virtual private server.
+Using the correct date and time on your Ubuntu system is essential for tasks and processes such as data logging, cron jobs, and the overall management of a Linux-based VPS setup.

 Most applications also use the timezone to manage their data accordingly.
 When it comes to Ubuntu, the system’s timezone is set during the initial setup, but users can still change it.

 This article will discuss how to set a timezone in Ubuntu using three easy methods.
 Refer to our other guide if you’re looking to change timezone on CentOS.

 The most convenient way to change the timezone on an Ubuntu system is via the graphical user interface (GUI).
 Since it is accessible from the desktop, users don’t have to run any commands.

 Here’s how to change the timezone using the GUI – the instructions are applicable for Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04:

 - Click on the System menu on the top-right corner of the screen.

 - Select Settings and go to the Date & Time tab.